-I wish the book Become an Effective Software Engineering Manager (ebook) existed when I moved from development to management.
+I wish the book Become an Effective Software Engineering Manager (Amazon, Pragmatic Bookshelf) existed when I moved from development to management.
 I was one of the luckier ones: I had a formal apprentice management program with plenty of training, access to senior engineering leaders as mentors within the company, and a circle of hands-on engineering managers to learn from.
 Even so, this book would have helped me be more strategic about my learning and would have given me more confidence early on.

 What I most like about the book is that it is a "modern", 2020 take on engineering management - with the focus being on the "hard to get right the first time" parts.
 I have yet to read a book on engineering management that covers 1:1s, performance reviews, hiring and laying off, diversity & inclusion, workplace politics, remote work, and the need for managers to relax.
 I have definitely not seen all of these in one place.
 As I read, I kept nodding along with the experiences and advice.
 It's similar advice to what I'd give to anyone wanting to build a great team with a strong developer culture, being a thoughtful manager.